 Q. Do the preschool children go on field trips?

 A. Yes.
-We ensure that children receive a well-rounded education by building in extracurricular activities that complement the Creative Curriculum that we use in our classrooms.
+We ensure that children receive a well-rounded education by building in extracurricular activities that complement the Creative Curriculum we use in our classrooms.

 Q. Is there an additional charge for field trips and school supplies?